 All attendees are required to bring a valid government ID (ex: driver’s license, passport) for admission.
 Also, bring your laptop, and any hardware you wish to use in your hack.
 As mentioned we will have sponsors loaning out tons of hardware as well!

 The MIT Media Lab has been engineered to avoid this problem.
 There will be a number of VIVE locations with lighthouses set up ahead of time with one of the loaner VIVEs and space for additional VIVE teams to share the lighthouses.
 Teams with VIVES are asked to use the shared lighthouses to avoid interference.

-The MIT Media Lab will only be open from 7am-1am Saturday and then will re-open again at 7am on Sunday.
+The MIT Media Lab will only be open from 7am-1am and re-opens again at 7am on Sunday.

 The Reality Virtually Hackathon is free to participants so that the organizers can make the event as open and inclusive as possible.
 It is a non-profit event.
 We will have a limited budget to grant partial travel scholarships to students, based on need and merit.
 As we approach the date of the hackathon and know how much of the budget we can allocate to travel scholarships you will be able to apply for the travel scholarships.
 However, if you want to attend, you should not count on an award of these funds.